Itzhak Brook: Medical research & work

 Brook has developed treatment guidelines for primary care clinicians, and has also done work on infectious disease of broad public interest.
 His main research interests are anaerobic infections, sinusitis, and tonsillitis.
 He is a long-standing campaigner against overuse of antibiotics which can lead to antibiotic resistance, has researched common health threats like disease transmission on airplanes, while dispelling common concerns about contaminated library books and subway handlebars.
-He has also been an expert source for major media on health issues like AZT, improving patient care after serious illness and cancer, and preventing medical errors.
+He has also been an expert source for major media on health issues like AZT, improving patient care after his own serious illness and cancer, and preventing medical errors.

-Brook has authored publications in scientific journals and 10 medical textbooks.
+Brook authored publications in scientific journals and 10 medical textbooks.
 He is the author of "The Laryngectomee Guide" that was published in 22 languages.

-He is the US editor of Journal of Pediatric Infectious Diseases, Editor Textbook of "Pediatrics Infectious Diseases " at Medscape Reference, Section Editor of "Pediatric Infections" at Current Infectious Diseases Report, associate editor of Journal of Medical Case Reports, a member of the editorial board of several medical journals, and a board member of the Head and Neck Cancer Alliance.
+He was the US editor of Journal of Pediatric Infectious Diseases, Editor Textbook of "Pediatrics Infectious Diseases " at Medscape Reference, Section Editor of "Pediatric Infections" at Current Infectious Diseases Report, associate editor of Journal of Medical Case Reports, a member of the editorial board of several medical journals, and a board member of the Head and Neck Cancer Alliance.

-He served in the United States Navy from 1980 to 2006.
-He researched the treatment of bacterial infections after ionized radiation for which he was awarded three Defense Meritorious Service Medals.
+During his service in the United States Navy he researched the treatment of bacterial infections after ionized radiation for which he was awarded three Defense Meritorious Service Medals.
 Brook received the 2012 J. Conley Medical Ethics Award of the American Academy of Otolaryngology–Head and Neck Surgery.

-Brook is a fellow of the Infectious Diseases Society of America, the Society for Pediatric Research, and the Pediatric Infectious Diseases Society.
-His research interests include anaerobic infections, the pathogenesis and therapy of polymicrobial infections, including upper respiratory tract infections (i.e. sinusitis, tonsillitis).
+Brook was a fellow of the Infectious Diseases Society of America, the Society for Pediatric Research, and the Pediatric Infectious Diseases Society.
+His research interests included anaerobic infections, the pathogenesis and therapy of polymicrobial infections, including upper respiratory tract infections (i.e. sinusitis, tonsillitis).